GeoscienceAustralia/ptha/ptha_access/README.md

 comparing with previous studies. **If using the global points, note that we ignore some earthquake-source zones that are not relevant for Australia (e.g.
 Carribbean, Mediterrean, Manila trench, eastern New Zealand, western Japan).
-Therefore outside of Australia, you should very carefully consider whether to use the results.**
+Therefore outside of Australia, you should very carefully consider how to use the results, noting they may ignore the most relevant source-zones.**

 The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
 For example, you could ask how often